aycanogut/movie-app-react/README.md

 # React Movie Project

 Final project for Kodluyoruz Hatay 131.
 Front-End Development Bootcamp.
-IIt's a web-based, mobile-friendly movie application.
+It's a web-based, mobile-friendly movie application.
 Users can search for movies and television shows, add them to their watchlists, and see their watchlists.
-The Movie Database API (version 3) was used for API calls.
+[The Movie Database API (version 3)](https://developers.themoviedb.org/) was used for API calls.

 - [React Movie Project](#react-movie-project)
   - [Screenshots](#screenshots)